ensured/skate-deck/README.md

 - 98 unique trick cards of varying difficulties
 - Deck is shuffled initially using Fisher-Yates algorithm
 - Cards are drawn sequentially until deck is empty
+- if no cards left, it reinitializes a new shuffled deck

 ## Gameplay